bactopia/bactopia/docs/index.md

 # Overview

-Bactopia is a generic workflow to process Illumina seqeuncing for bacterial genomes.
-It prioritizes software available from [Bioconda](https://bioconda.github.io/) (or other
+Bactopia is an exstensive workflow to process Illumina sequencing for bacterial genomes.
+The goal of Bactopia is process your data with a broad set of tools, so that you can get to the fun part of analyses quicker!
+Bactopia prioritizes software available from [Bioconda](https://bioconda.github.io/) (or other
-[Anaconda channels](https://anaconda.org/)) and makes encapsultes the workflow with [Nextflow](https://www.nextflow.io/).
+[Anaconda channels](https://anaconda.org/)) to make installation and setup easier.
+The Bactopia workflow is also encapsulated as a [Nextflow](https://www.nextflow.io/) workflow to allow support for many types of environments (e.g. cluster or cloud).

 ## Documentation Overview
 [Quick Start](quick-start.md)
 Very concise and to straight the point details (unlike this!) for using Bactopia.